TRAVEL DESTINATION: Mt Karioi, Raglan, Waikato, North Island, New Zealand

 TRAVEL DURATION: Whole Day Hike

 Mt Karioi is an extinct volcano that is located in the Waikato Region near Raglan.
 Even though I visited this area many times before, I’ve never completed any hiking in this part of New Zealand.
 Today I’m sharing some photos and my thoughts on experiencing the muddy Mt Karioi climb.

 Mt Karioi Track starts at Te Toto Gorge.
 For me, the general theme of Mt Karioi hike was MUD.
 Mud in all possible places and corners, although not right at the start of the track.
 I was actually amazed and questioned how did all the people, who were completing the hike and were already returning back to the car park, manage to get so dirty and muddy.
 Of course, I wasn’t aware of the challenging parts of the hike that would patiently await me.

 Coming back to the main track soon revealed washed out and extremely muddy part of the trail.
 Luckily, there were a ladder and long chains provided in a couple of places so I could haul myself up these steep parts.
 It took another hour along the ridge to reach the summit (756 m).

 The Mt Karioi track is clearly marked and can be easily followed.
 However, on the day I was many times forced to find and make parallel paths through the bush to escape the immersion into the mud right up to my ankles on the main road.
 Such challenges made the track much harder than it actually was.
-Sidetracks consequently took a bit more time to be completed all together.
+Sidetracks consequently took a bit more time to be completed altogether.

-For me, the descent was special, mainly beacause of the setting sun, which made me linger on the lower mountain slopes for a while longer.
-The Te Toto Gorge was beautifully lit in the late evening sun and provided amazing foreground to the views of the Tasman Sea on the horizon.
+For me, the descent was special, mainly because of the setting sun, which made me linger on the lower mountain slopes for a while longer.
+The Te Toto Gorge was beautifully lit in the late evening sun and provided an amazing foreground to the views of the Tasman Sea on the horizon.